1941 Masters Tournament

 The 1941 Masters Tournament was the eighth Masters Tournament, held April 3–6 at Augusta National Golf Club in Augusta, Georgia.
 Craig Wood won his first major title, three strokes ahead of runner-up Byron Nelson.

 Wood opened with a 66 and led by five strokes after the first round.
 During the final round, Nelson caught him on the front nine and the two were briefly co-leaders.
 Wood scored a 34 (−2) over the final nine holes to secure the victory.
 The purse was $5,000 and the winner's share was $1,500.

 Wood, 39, led the entire tournament, the Masters' first wire-to-wire champion.
 He also won the next major, the 1941 U.S. Open.
 Prior to his win at the Masters, Wood had lost in a playoff (or extra holes) in all four of the modern major championships, a dubious distinction since matched by only one other, Greg Norman.

-Through 2019, there have been only five wire-to-wire champions; Wood was followed by Arnold Palmer (1960), Jack Nicklaus (1972), Raymond Floyd (1976), and Jordan Spieth (2015).
+Through 2026, there have been only five wire-to-wire champions; Wood was followed by Arnold Palmer (1960), Jack Nicklaus (1972), Raymond Floyd (1976), Jordan Spieth (2015), and Rory McIlroy in 2026.